Josenewmano/CV/README.md

 - Developed an understanding of working life in the startup/ tech ecosystem, through my own personal experience, from the offerings from employers, and from the point of view of prospective employees
 - Contributed to the founder's successful exit

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

 #### Deciphering